Pressure building on rural north Mississippi dam

 Lavar and Mae Frances Bibbs, a married couple, walked from their home near the dam to the top of the levee to check out the water level Wednesday morning.
 Bibbs said they are staying put for now.
 But he was also watching the weather.

-“The forecast says it’s supposed to be raining again, 100%, but right not it’s just at a standstill,”Lavar said.
-“I’m hoping everything calms down and everyone ca feel safe around here.”
+“The forecast says it’s supposed to be raining again, 100%, but right now it’s just at a standstill,”Lavar said.
+“I’m hoping everything calms down and everyone can feel safe around here.”

 The Oktibbeha County Lake dam was rated “fair” the last time it was inspected in 2016.
 A February 2019 report made available to the AP on Tuesday noted ongoing seepage problems that the owners — the Oktibbeha County Board of Supervisors — said they lacked money to fix.